 "Rhema is one of the most talented young artists we have worked with, and we believe she achieve all her goals and do it all."-Artists on the Move

 Zola is a 16-year-old pop/R&B singer-songwriter from Cambridge, MA.
 She has been writing and recording music almost since she started singing.
 She released her first original single, “Real to You,” in 2016, when she was only 13-years-old.
-In 2018, Zola released a debut EP of five original songs entitled, "In Plain Sight, mixed and produced by Josh Kimball at Rocking Horse Studio in Boston, MA.
+In 2018, Zola released a debut EP of four original songs entitled, "In Plain Sight," mixed and produced by Josh Kimball at Rocking Horse Studio in Pittsfield, NH.
 Her soulful voice and insightful lyrics, touching on themes such as identity and self-awareness and loss and acceptance, reveal an advanced wisdom and emotional connection.
 The top streaming song on the EP, "She knows", has 18,375 streams on Spotify, and the EP has over 28,000 streams.

 Recently, Jackie Bruno from NBC10 Boston, produced a profile of Zola as part of her series, "Uniquely Boston," which features people or places that make Boston special.
-Zola's latest single, "Lose You", recorded at The Record Company and produced by Jesse Vengrove, can be found on all streaming platforms.
+Zola's latest single, "Lose You", recorded at The Record Company and produced by Matt Gates, can be found on all streaming platforms.